apache/nifi/nifi-external/nifi-kafka-connect/README.md

 clicking "Download flow".
 The dataflow can be stored external to the configured and the location can be represented as an HTTP (or HTTPS URL), or a filename.
 If specifying a filename, that file must be present on all Kafka Connect nodes.
 Because of that, it may be simpler to host the dataflow somewhere.
 Alternatively, the contents of the dataflow may be "Stringified" and included directly as the value for this property.
-This can be done, for example, using the `jq` tool, such as `cat <dataflow_file.json> | jq -R -s '.'` and the output can then be included in the Kafka Connect configuration JSON.
+This can be done, for example, using the `jq` tool, such as `jq -R -s '.' <dataflow_file.json>` and the output can then be included in the Kafka Connect configuration JSON.
 The process of escaping the JSON and including it within the Kafka Connect configuration may be less desirable if building the configuration manually, but it can be beneficial if deploying from an automated system.
 It is important to note that if using a file or URL to specify the dataflow, it is important that the contents of that file/URL not be overwritten in order to change the dataflow.
 Doing so can result in different Kafka Connect tasks running different